Surge Protection Project

 Additionally, both the roster and ultimate deployments are balanced with regard to gender, with just over 50% being women.

 UNHCR Representatives and Senior Protection Officers have provided consistently positive feedback on the quality of Surge Deployed Members.
 Terms of reference for deployments vary, but Surge staff can be found engaged in a range of protection activities including voluntary repatriation, local integration, physical security of refugees in camps, detention, registration, border monitoring, registration, protection against gender-based violence and/or sexual abuse and exploitation, child protection, protection of internally displaced persons, cluster coordination, addressing statelessness issues, and comprehensive solutions.

 A global project

-The IRC recruitment process To be considered a candidate for the Surge Roster you must possess:
+To be considered a candidate for the Surge Roster you must possess:

 - A minimum of two years of full-time hands-on experience in protection or legal work on behalf of refugees, IDPs, or asylum-seekers